 In my first post of this series, I focused on the heart in the matter – I pray that you found it encouraging, friend.

-My solution was to find the cheapest foods and let that be what we formed our menu around.
 Over the years, I filled a journal with regular food prices from the different stores that we frequented.

 Why the emphasis on regular prices?
 Because if you missed that sale a few weeks ago, you would have to buy that item at regular price.
 Gotta be prepared.
-If you see a jackpot sale in an ad, do yourself a little celebratory seat dance and either budget to buy more of that food at the sale price or put that money aside for the next shopping trip.
+If you see a jackpot sale in an ad, do yourself a little celebratory seat dance and either budget to buy more of that food at the sale price or put that saved money toward the next shopping trip.

 When it comes down to it – you pay for convenience, so I put very little premade foods on my list.
 This is not to say that I don’t buy a boxed something ever, but rarely because it isn’t cost effective.
-Except that name brand hot cocoa mix marked $.77/ box!
+Except for that name brand hot cocoa mix marked $.77/ box!
 I think a coupon at that moment would have taken me to a place of savings from which I would not have returned.
 I am thankful for that.